Resolution sees sales rising on UK corporate pensions

-LONDON, May 8 British life insurance group Resolution Ltd expects sales to accelerate at its core UK arm as more companies adopt a new system of auto enrolment to corporate pension schemes.
+LONDON British life insurance group Resolution expects sales to accelerate at its core UK arm as more companies adopt a new system of auto enrolment to corporate pension schemes.

 Speaking to reporters after a trading statement showed Resolution booked lower sales but more profitable new business in the first three months of 2013, Chief Executive Andy Briggs said he was "very confident" of delivering higher volumes and profits.